stashed/docs/docs/addons/nats/customization/index.md

 ## Customizing Backup Process

 In this section, we are going to show you how to customize the backup process.
-Here, we are going to show some examples of providing arguments to the backup process, running the backup process as a specific user, ignoring some indexes during the backup process, etc.
+Here, we are going to show some examples of providing arguments to the backup process, running the backup process as a specific user, taking backup of specific streams, etc.

-### Backup specific streams
+### Passing arguments to the backup process

-By default stash will take backup of all the streams.
-If you want to take backup of specific streams, you can pass a list of streams through `streams` param under `task.params` section.
+Stash NATS addon uses NATS CLI for backup.
+You can pass arguments to the backup command of the NATS CLI through `args` param under `task.params` section.

-The below example shows how you can pass the `"str1, str2"` to take backup of the streams `str1` and ` str2`.
+The below example shows how you can pass the `--check` to check a stream for health prior to backup.

 ```yaml
 apiVersion: stash.appscode.com/v1beta1